ngsiokun/SavorMeDeviceSensitive/AUTOMATED_APP_STARTUP_GUIDE.md

 **IMPORTANT**: Before starting the application, ensure you have reviewed the essential documentation:

 **`MASTER_FILE_ORGANIZATION.md`** - **SINGLE SOURCE OF TRUTH** for all project files and configuration
-   - Complete file inventory and organization guide
+   - Complete file inventory with frontend/backend separation
+   - Docker configurations for separate debugging
+   - Deployment scripts for frontend-only or backend-only testing
    - Project status, configuration, and startup commands
    - Shows where to find each file and its purpose
-   - Contains all essential documentation references
+   - Contains debugging guidance for frontend vs backend issues
    - Prevents forgotten files during updates
    - Essential for understanding project structure

-   - **This file contains all the information from other documentation files**
+**⭐ COMPREHENSIVE INTEGRATION GUIDES** - **CRITICAL FOR API UNDERSTANDING**
+   - **`EDAMAM_API_INTEGRATION_GUIDE.md`** - Complete Edamam API input/output format documentation
+   - **`MOOD_INGREDIENT_CONVERSION_GUIDE.md`** - Mood-to-ingredient conversion system documentation
+   - **`FOOD_IMAGE_SYSTEM_GUIDE.md`** - Food image handling and display system documentation

 ### ⚠️ **CRITICAL: Use Command Prompt Only**
 **ALL COMMANDS IN THIS GUIDE MUST BE RUN VIA COMMAND PROMPT (cmd.exe) AND NEVER USE POWERSHELL.**